morey-ow/tlrc23-24/brain_dump.md

     (a “flipped” way of addressing the AI and academic integrity)

-- Auburn Teaching center:  Teaching with AI course not open to faculty outside Auburn/SEC, but I can ask about access https://biggio.auburn.edu/programs/professional-development-programs/teaching-with-ai-auburn
+- Auburn Teaching center:  Teaching with AI course not open to faculty outside Auburn/SEC.
+Renu, Shebuti, and Yogesh met with them.
+They will offer individual access starting Sept 1, maybe at \$60.
+They offer institutional access at \$30 per user, min 100 users.
+Discussion boards have users at other institutions. https://biggio.auburn.edu/programs/professional-development-programs/teaching-with-ai-auburn

     https://ocm.auburn.edu/newsroom/news_articles/2023/08/071326-auburn-leading-sec-ai-teaching-consortium.php